North Kilkenny (UK Parliament constituency)

 North Kilkenny was a parliamentary constituency in Ireland, represented in the House of Commons of the Parliament of the United Kingdom.
 It returned one Member of Parliament (MP) from 1885 to 1922.

 Boundaries and Boundary Changes

 This constituency comprised the northern part of County Kilkenny.

-Prior to the 1885 general election the area was part of the Kilkenny County constituency.
+Prior to the 1885 general election the area was part of the County Kilkenny constituency.
 In 1918 the constituency was redrawn as a result of the abolition of the Kilkenny City constituency.

 1885–1918: The baronies of Crannagh, Fassadinin, Galmoy and Shillelogher, and that part of the barony of Gowran not contained within the South Kilkenny constituency.

 1918–1922: The rural districts of Castecomer, Kilkenny and Urlingford No. 1, and the urban district of Kilkenny.

 The constituency ceased to be entitled to be represented in the UK House of Commons on the dissolution of 26 October 1922, shortly before the Irish Free State came into legal existence on 6 December 1922.